The Best Family Patio

 This patio was previously used for a swing and bike storage.
 That's pretty much it.
 You can see that this porch provides amazing picture windows along the front of the home, but all you could see was a swing, some bikes, and anything else that found itself on the patio when people walked into the house.
 That made for a sad mom.
 We aim to make moms happy around these parts, especially ones who work from home and have to see their houses all day long!

-The patio was divided into 3 parts - work, chill, and storage.
+The patio was divided into three parts: work, chill, and storage.
 We united the three parts of the patio with coral and indigo.
 Wood, rattan, jute, and the plants all seek to bring the natural elements in that live on the other side of windows.
 The use of metallics, especially in the table base, accessories, and side tables dress the entire space up and bring it far from its storage room origins.

 Let's begin with the portion of the patio dedicated to work.
 Mom has taken up residence at the table so she can work from home, see the outside world walk by while they long to be in there with her.
 When she doesn't want to see the world walk by, inexpensive white window panels keep the light coming in while keeping the patio private.
 The custom Roman shades can keep light out on super bright days, but they also serve as a gorgeous artistic element that sets off the entire room.
 The clear chairs don't take up any visual space, so the room still feels open and airy, taking advantage of all of the light coming from the windows.
 The natural woven rug anchors the space and mirrors the texture of the natural material that forms the shade.

 The middle section was for relaxing with friends or a book at the end of the day (read: CHILL).
 The little girl of the family has taken over the bench for drawing in the sun (I love this so much) and the custom funky cut velvet chairs are small but fit dad perfectly.